 Fairness isn’t a handout.
 Fairness is the willingness to offer dignity to others.
 The dignity of being seen and heard, and having a chance to make a contribution.

-- Agree on who does what chores and confirm that it feels equitable to both of you.
+- Agree on who does what chores and confirm that it feels fair to both of you.
 Work out compromises (including getting help) for those chores that no one wants to do.

-- If you hog the closets in every room, make sure he has a Man Cave or her, a space of her own.
+- If you hog the closets in every room, make sure he has a Man Cave or she has a space of her own.

 - Lose the “Take me as I am” attitude.
 One of the most draining types of people to spend your life with is someone who believes that love means accepting any version of themselves they show up as.
 This type believes that accepting 100% of their bad behavior is a gesture of love.
 It’s not.